hnsdomains/docs/ens-migration-february-2020/technical-description.md

 ### .ETH Registrar

-A new instance of the .eth registrar (BaseRegistrarImplementation) has been deployed, and can be found at 0x57f1887a8BF19b14fC0dF6Fd9B2acc9Af147eA85.
+A new instance of the  registrar (BaseRegistrarImplementation) has been deployed, and can be found at 0x57f1887a8BF19b14fC0dF6Fd9B2acc9Af147eA85.
 This registrar is largely unchanged, with only a couple of minor modifications made to support the migration.

 ### Migration Contract